Unified CLO logo — fractional Chief Legal Office

 Commercial contracts do not stand alone.
 The strongest ones reflect what is happening across the rest of the business.

 Because Unified operates as a Chief Legal Office, your commercial work is supported by the same team and context that covers your employment issues, operational risk, privacy posture, and governance.
+Those connections matter.
+We catch them because we know the whole picture.

 FAQs